 - Assistant Director of Residence Life for Staff & FYE

 The Assistant Director is responsible for a majority of the staff in the department.
-S/he directly supervises the full-time Residence Directors, part-time Graduate Residence Directors, and indirectly supervises the Resident Assistants and Mentors.
-The Director oversees the coordination of the recruitment, selection, training and evaluation of all of the RD staff.
+S/he directly supervises the full-time Area Coordinators and Residence Directors, part-time Graduate Residence Directors, and indirectly supervises the Resident Assistants.
+The Assistant Director oversees the coordination of the recruitment, selection, training and evaluation of all of the Professional live- staff.
 In addition, the Assistant Director coordinates the First Year Experience (FYE) program and is responsible for FYE staff training and development, large-scale program planning, and the Residential Fellows program.

 - Area Coordinator